MicrosoftDocs/azure-devops-docs/docs/java/sonarqube.md

 ---

-# Use SonarQube with Visual Studio Team Services (VSTS) or Team Foundation Server (TFS) for Java development
+# Use SonarQube with Azure DevOps or Team Foundation Server (TFS) for Java development

-Configure a VSTS or TFS Maven or Gradle build task to use SonarQube for code project and technical debt analysis.
+Configure a Azure DevOps Services or TFS Maven or Gradle build task to use SonarQube for code project and technical debt analysis.

 ## Prerequisites